AliHamzeh2002/Generating-Adversarial-Examples-with-Adversarial-Networks/README.md

 ## Results

 The hyperparameters can be seen in the notebook but apart from loss functions' coefficients, we used the same hyperparameters as the paper.
-We generate all adversarial examples for different attack methods under an $L-{\inf}$ bound of 8 on CIFAR-10
+We generate all adversarial examples for different attack methods under an $L_{\infty}$ bound of 8 on CIFAR-10

 ### AdvGAN Untargetted Semi-whitebox Attack